tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     (The code includes some sample content for some fictitious user endpoints called `/users/{userid}` and `/user`.)

     You could simply paste in a valid OpenAPI spec into the Code editor.
 Actually, you can work directly in the Code or the Form editor &mdash; both edits will bidirectionally sync.
 But presumably you don't already have an OpenAPI spec to paste into the code &mdash; this is why you're using the editor, to build out the specification document.

+7. You can seamlessly switch between Form and Code views.
+Try adding a word in the Form view, switch to the Code view and find it, then remove it from the Code view and see how it updates in the Form view.
+Here's a short video clip showing this:

+    <iframe width="640" height="385" src="https://www.youtube.com/embed/ngTq3aGZFVA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 7. Click the **Preview** button in the upper-right corner to see what the content would look like when published: